xnvme/xnvme/docs/background/backends/upcie/cplane.md

 controller completes beside the client's data.
-The server resolves the offset through the registration as it does for a queue the GPU issues on, and the allocation it returns names a completion queue in its heap that the controller never writes; the client mirrors into it.
-Only `upcie-cuda` asks for this so far; the HIP completion queue is memory outside the registered heap, and is not yet registered on its own.
+The server resolves the offset through the registration as it does for a queue the GPU issues on, and the allocation it returns names a completion queue in its heap that the controller never writes; the client mirrors into it. `upcie-cuda` names an offset into the heap it registered at open; `upcie-hip` keeps its completion queue in uncached memory of its own outside that heap, so it registers that region by itself, whole, and names offset zero in it.

 I/O the GPU issues itself needs no server at all: a controller this process opened builds the same queue in the same device memory, and only the